Adjoint Matching through the Lens of the Stochastic Maximum Principle in Optimal Control: Introduction

 \item \textbf{A lean adjoint matching loss for time-dependent diffusion (\Cref{thm:general_hamiltonian_lean_adjoint_matching}).} In the practically important case where the diffusion depends only on time, the BAM framework reduces to a \emph{lean adjoint matching} (AM) loss that avoids second-order terms and recovers the original adjoint matching objective of \cite{domingoenrich2025adjoint} in the control-affine quadratic-cost setting as a special case.
 Under standard uniqueness assumptions, the critical points of this lean AM loss recover the optimal control.

 \item \textbf{A precise SMP interpretation of adjoint matching (\Cref{thm:am_msa}).} The preceding results characterize the critical points of the lean AM loss but do not address whether gradient-based optimization of that loss implements a principled improvement procedure.
 We further show that the gradient flow induced by the expected lean AM loss coincides with a continuous-time method of successive approximations (MSA) derived from the stochastic maximum principle (SMP) for optimal stochastic control, while bypassing the intractable martingale term that obstructs classical SMP-based schemes.
-This gradient-flow viewpoint is particularly relevant for parameterized controls (e.g.\ neural networks), where classical function-space optimality conditions do not directly translate into implementable parameter updates; the MSA interpretation certifies that each gradient step is a valid control-improvement step. \end{itemize}
+For parameterized controls such as neural networks, this gives gradient-based training of the lean AM loss a concrete control-theoretic interpretation, rather than treating it as a heuristic regression objective.

+\item \textbf{\rev_num{Numerical validation in the state-dependent diffusion regime (\Cref{sec:numerics}).}} \rev_num{On two controlled geometric-Brownian-motion target-steering problems, a synthetic Gaussian-mixture target across increasing dimension and an MNIST VAE latent bridge, we show that retaining the state-dependent diffusion terms of the first-order adjoint, which the lean AM discards, measurably improves the recovered control and terminal distribution.} \end{itemize}

-\paragraph{Roadmap.} \Cref{sec:background} reviews the SOC formulation and states the original adjoint matching objective. \Cref{sec:main_results} introduces the general adjoint matching objective from a Hamiltonian perspective (\Cref{thm:general_hamiltonian_basic_adjoint_matching}), then specializes to purely time-dependent diffusion to obtain a lean first-order objective whose critical points recover the optimal control (\Cref{thm:general_hamiltonian_lean_adjoint_matching}). \Cref{sec:smp} reviews the stochastic maximum principle and examines the structural differences that obstruct direct SMP-based algorithms. \Cref{sec:connecting} shows how the lean adjoint matching of this paper is precisely the continuous-time MSA induced by the SMP (\Cref{thm:am_msa}).
-Proofs and technical extensions are deferred to the appendix.
+\paragraph{Roadmap.} \Cref{sec:background} reviews the SOC formulation, the original adjoint matching objective, and the stochastic maximum principle (SMP). \Cref{sec:main_results} introduces the general adjoint matching objective from a Hamiltonian perspective (\Cref{thm:general_hamiltonian_basic_adjoint_matching}), then specializes to purely time-dependent diffusion to obtain a lean first-order objective whose critical points recover the optimal control (\Cref{thm:general_hamiltonian_lean_adjoint_matching}). \Cref{sec:connecting} shows how the lean adjoint matching of this paper is precisely the continuous-time MSA induced by the SMP (\Cref{thm:am_msa}). \rev_num{\Cref{sec:numerics} validates the theory numerically on two controlled geometric-Brownian-motion target-steering problems with state-dependent diffusion.} Proofs and technical extensions are deferred to the appendix.